budget-skynet/telegram-bot---near-dao-proposal-alert/README.md

 worker: python bot.py

-Push to your platform of choice and set `BOT_TOKEN` in the environment variables dashboard.
-The bot will start automatically.
+Push your code, set the `BOT_TOKEN` environment variable in your platform's dashboard, and the bot will run continuously in the background.

 ---

-## How It Works

-Users interact with the bot → receive live NEAR DAO proposal data → stay informed and engaged with the NEAR ecosystem.
-The bot polls the NEAR blockchain for proposal updates and formats results clearly for a smooth Telegram experience.
+## Project Structure

+near-dao-alert-bot/
+├── bot.py
+├── requirements.txt
+├── Procfile
+└── .env.example

+---

+## Success Metric

+Target: **100+ active users** engaging with the NEAR governance ecosystem through this bot.

 ---